Sign up for our newsletter for notification on our latest trainings.

-Read the latest on the Emerging Trail Leaders Program at the ITS 2019 page.
+Read the latest on the Emerging Trail Leaders Program .

 The Hulet Hornbeck Emerging Leaders Scholarship Program was launched in 2013 as part of the American Trails International Trails Symposium.
 The program was named in memory of lifelong trail activist Hulet Hornbeck.
 At the 2013 International Trails Symposium, we provided scholarships to 18 talented young leaders and recently brought 16 talented young adults to the 2015 International Trails Symposium on scholarship.

 Read the article written post-Symposium on the scholarship program from a few of the Emerging Trail Leaders in the Fall 2015 issue of the American Trails Magazine.